Hôtel Raphael: Characteristics

-The hotel counts 83 bedrooms over seven floors, as well as six conference rooms.
+The hotel has 83 bedrooms over seven floors, as well as six conference rooms.
 The latter are in the former apartments of Léonard Taubert.
 The hotel has been managed by the Baverez family for several generations, along with Hôtel Regina and Majestic Hôtel-Spa.

 Restaurant

-Hotel Raphael offers fine dining with chef Étienne Barrier since 2014, succeeding Amandine Chaignot.
+Hôtel Raphael offers fine dining with chef Étienne Barrier since 2014, succeeding Amandine Chaignot.
 Nina Métayer has also worked at the hotel.